 - Consult with congregation recorder if there is a question about membership status of local persons.

-- In the case of transient persons or members who have just transferred into the congregation, verify membership and previous instances of aid given by calling Fiscal Services in Independence.
+- In the case of transient persons or members who have just transferred into the congregation, verify membership and previous instances of aid given by emailing the Canadian Headquarters.
 Have transient person provide a name and phone number to verify identity and destination.
-In Canada also call the Canadian Headquarters at 1-888-411-75371-888-411-7537.

 - As stated above, active membership is not required to receive oblation aid.
 If the person making the request is an inactive member or nonmember there should be an association and on-going ministry between the person and the church.